Musculoskeletal Dry Needling BRISBANE

 Increase range of motion.

-Joints can have their range of movement limited by tight restrictive muscles which causing pressure on them.
-Dry needling, a physiotherapy technique, relaxes these tissues, letting joints move freely.
-By doing this the body is in an optimal range again which will help you perform more efficiently and safely.
+Joints can have their range of movement limited by tight restrictive muscles, causing pressure and musculoskeletal pain.
+Dry needling work, a form of manual therapy and physical therapy, relaxes these tissues, letting joints move freely.
+By doing this, the body is in an optimal range again, helping you perform more efficiently and safely.

 -